Stochastic simulation: Direct and first reaction methods

 Published by Dan Gillespie in 1977, and is a linear search on the cumulative array.
 See Gillespie algorithm.

 Gillespie’s Stochastic Simulation Algorithm (SSA) is essentially an exact procedure for numerically simulating the time evolution of a well-stirred chemically reacting system by taking proper account of the randomness inherent in such a system.

 It is rigorously based on the same microphysical premise that underlies the chemical master equation and gives a more realistic representation of a system’s evolution than the deterministic reaction rate equation (RRE) represented mathematically by ODEs.

 As with the chemical master equation, the SSA converges, in the limit of large numbers of reactants, to the same solution as the law of mass action.

 Next reaction method

-Published 2000 by Gibson and Bruck.
-This is an improvement over the first reaction method where the unused reaction times are reused.
-To make the sampling of reactions more efficient, an indexed priority queue is used to store the reaction times.
-On the other hand, to make the recomputation of propensities more efficient, a dependency graph is used.
+Published 2000 by Gibson and Bruck the next reaction method improves over the first reaction method by reducing the amount of random numbers that need to be generated.
+To make the sampling of reactions more efficient, an indexed [priority queue] is used to store the reaction times.
+To make the computation of reaction propensities more efficient, a dependency graph is also used.
 This dependency graph tells which reaction propensities to update after a particular reaction has fired.
+While more efficient, the next reaction method requires more complex data structures than either direct simulation or the first reaction method.